Community Forums

 But due to your allergies, I would be cautious with anything new anyway.

-Just your friendly neighborhood ostomate.
+Just your friendly neighbourhood ostomate.

 ~ Crohn's Disease ¦ Ileostomy ~